embedthis/ioto/apps/demo/README.md

     $ make APP=demo

 This will build Ioto, the Demo app and will copy the Demo config files to the top-level `state/config` directory.
+Make sure when you want to make config changes, you make them to the 'apps/*/config' directories and not to the top-level `state/config` directory as they will be overwritten when you build Ioto.

 ### Create Device Cloud